 - If you smoke, quit or at least cut down before surgery.
-People who don't smoke heal faster than people who smoke. - Stop drinking alcohol (liquor, beer and wine) at least 2 days before surgery. - Consult your surgeon about stopping Aspirin and blood thinners (including ibuprofen) prior to surgery. - If you get a fever, cold, or rash, call your doctor.
-Your surgery may need to be postponed. - During your visit with your PAT nurse, you will be told when to stop eating and drinking, including gum, mints, candy, and using chewing tobacco. - NOTHING to eat or drink (including water) after MIDNIGHT unless otherwise indicated by your doctor. - Ask your doctor about taking your regular medications, including diabetes and blood thinning medications. - Arrange for someone to pick you up from the hospital and stay with you for the first 12 hours after you go home. - You will receive a call the next business day.
+People who don't smoke heal faster than people who smoke. - Stop drinking alcohol (liquor, beer and wine) at least 2 days before surgery. - Consult your surgeon about stopping Aspirin and blood thinners (including ibuprofen) prior to surgery. - If you get a fever, cold, wound or rash, call your doctor.
+Your surgery may need to be postponed. - During your visit with your PAT nurse, you will be told when to stop eating and drinking, including gum, mints, candy, and using chewing tobacco. - NOTHING to eat or drink after MIDNIGHT (including water) on unless otherwise indicated by your doctor.
+Take medications as directed on day of your surgery. - Ask your doctor about taking your regular medications, including diabetes and blood thinning medications. - Arrange for someone to pick you up from the hospital and stay with you for the first 12 hours after you go home. - No pets in bed one day before and two weeks after surgery.